glouppe/info8002-large-scale-data-systems/lecture6.md

 ## Protocol

-- Protocol messages are routed through the virtual overlay network (application layer).
+- Protocol messages are routed through the virtual overlay network.
   - A message could thus, for example, traverse the following path in the underlying IP infrastructure: Belgium $\rightarrow$ Australia $\rightarrow$ Belgium, while the peers might be "neighbors" in the virtual overlay network.
 - Gnutella supports the following protocol messages: